Anshuman01000001/Pong-in-JAVA/README.md

 # Pong-in-JAVA
-it is a simple pong game made with swing in java.
+This is a simple pong game made with swing in java.
 I tried to make it very close to the original